rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 Managed Infrastructure customers can configure the same backup by using the Holland Backup Manager.

+[This article](https://support.rackspace.com/how-to/install-or-update-the-cloud-backup-agent-on-linux/) provides more information about setting up Rackspace Cloud Backup for your Linux system.

 **Note**: Rackspace recommends that you back up databases often and retain them for a long period of time.